-Body of the text: While writing your content, you will have to use keywords but remember not to use the same keywords frequently as it will bore readers.
+Body of the text: While writing your content, you must use keywords but remember not to use the exact keywords frequently as it will bore readers.
 You can add modifying keywords (Best, top) and long-tail keywords.

 Title: Including the keyword in your title will enhance your CTR from the SERP.